SkoolNotes/Taproot/2020HIST201/KBhHIST201Trauttmann.md

 	* 1857 Mutiny
 		*  Causes
 			*  The Enfield rifle cartridge wsa greased with animal fat => offended the Hindu + Muslim
-			*  Plaicy
+			*  Policy of "Lapse" => dissolving princely states without direct heir
-		*  Feel like that the religion was under attack
+		*  Felt like that the religion was under attack
-		*
+		*  Mutiny spre